 Is 70 Liters the Right Size for You?

 Choosing the right backpack size is crucial.
 When it comes to traveling, I personally try to keep my pack as small as possible.
 That being said, 70 Liters is the perfect size for a longterm traveller – think 3 months in India or the loop of South East Asia.
 Even if you are using half the pack’s space for most of your travels, you can use the numerous compression straps on the sides and front to make the bag smaller.

 But what about airline carry-on requirements?
 Most budget airlines and domestic flights do not have a free baggage check-in.
 Baggage fees sort of defeat the purpose of a budget flight, right?
-If you are solely jet setting around Europe and taking flights every week, or you only plan to go use a backpack for weekend trips and short vacations, then I think a 40L travel specific backpack is a better option.
+If you are solely jet setting around Europe and taking flights every week, or you only plan to go use a backpack for weekend trips and short vacations, then I think a 40L travel specific backpack is a much better option.

 However, if you will be travelling for longer periods of time, travelling overland (buses, cars, etc.), like to trek, or are an adventurous traveller, invest in a “hiking” backpack, like the Osprey Aether 70.
 You’ll need one if you plan to travel in far flung lands.